saltkid/bagman/README.md

         "/abs/path/to/dir",

         -- or you can pass it in as a table where you can define options for -- images under that directory.
+Here are all the available options:
         {
             path = os.getenv("HOME") .. "/path/to/home/subdir",
             vertical_align = "Top", -- default: "Middle"